eladnava/mailgen/THEME.md

 1. Create a new directory inside `themes` with the desired theme name
 2. Create an `index.html` file and an `index.txt` file within your theme directory
-3. Copy the contents of `themes/defaults/index.txt` to your `index.txt` file (we may change this in the future)
+3. Copy the contents of `themes/default/index.txt` to your `index.txt` file and make any necessary changes
 4. Paste your custom template HTML into the `index.html` file you created

-Now, all that's left is to inject the e-mail variables into your template.
+Now, all that's left is to inject the Mailgen e-mail variables into your template.

 ## Product Name Injection